maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 * Expand this to be an implication reasoning engine as well.
 E.g. differentiating both sides.
 * Auto identify what the student has done in a particular step?

-* Fix the instant validation.
+* *done* Fix the instant validation.
 Change the Javascript in yui/input/inputs.js around stack_textarea_input.prototype.get_value = function() to not return a Maxima list.
 We need the raw input, line breaks and all, to get a proper validation of the student's answer.
 This need us to change ajax.php as well.

 ### Interface features